If we are going to interfere in the lives of others, a little due diligence is a minimum requirement.

 I want to tread carefully here: I do not accuse Kristof of racism nor do I believe he is in any way racist.
 I have no doubt that he has a good heart.
 Listening to him on the radio, I began to think we could iron the whole thing out over a couple of beers.
 But that, precisely, is what worries me.
 That is what made me compare American sentimentality to a “wounded hippo.”
 His good heart does not always allow him to think constellationally.
 He does not connect the dots or see the patterns of power behind the isolated “disasters.”
 All he sees are hungry mouths, and he, in his own advocacy-by-journalism way, is putting food in those mouths as fast as he can.
 All he sees is need, and he sees no need to reason out the need for the need.

 I write all this from multiple positions.
 I write as an African, a black man living in America.
 I am every day subject to the many microaggressions of American racism.
 I also write this as an American, enjoying the many privileges that the American passport affords and that residence in this country makes possible.
-I involve myself in this critique of privilege: my own privileges of class, gender, and sexuality are insufficiently examined.
-My cell phone was likely manufactured by poorly treated workers in a Chinese factory.
-The coltan in the phone can probably be traced to the conflict-riven Congo.
-I don't fool myself that I am not implicated in these transnational networks of oppressive practices.
+I involve myself in this critique of privilege: My own privileges of class, gender, and sexuality are insufficiently examined.
+My cellphone was likely manufactured by poorly treated workers in a Chinese factory.
+The coltan in the phone can probably be traced to the conflict-riven Democratic Republic of Congo.
+I don’t fool myself that I am not implicated in these transnational networks of oppressive practices.

 And we also agree on something else: that there is an internal ethical urge that demands that each of us serve justice as much as he or she can.
 But beyond the immediate attention that he rightly pays hungry mouths, child soldiers, or raped civilians, there are more complex and more widespread problems.
 There are serious problems of governance, of infrastructure, of democracy, and of law and order.
 These problems are neither simple in themselves nor are they reducible to slogans.
 Such problems are both intricate and intensely local.